 - You associate negative feelings with money.
 Do you feel guilty or ashamed when you spend money on yourself?
 Do you get anxious when you think about your financial situation?
-If so, you likely have a bad relationship with money.

 - You believe that having money is impossible for you.
 Do you think that you’ll never be able to save up enough money to buy a house or retire?
-Once again, it would be best if you changed your money mindset.

 - You feel like you’re always broke, no matter how much money you have in the bank.
-This is a sure sign of a negative money mindset that impacts your entire financial situation.

 - You believe that rich people are greedy and selfish.
 This kind of thinking creates a self-fulfilling prophecy – you’ll never become wealthy yourself if you believe that wealth is bad.

 - You think that money is the root of all evil.
 This kind of thinking puts you in a victim mindset and will prevent you from ever taking charge of your finances.
 Instead of viewing money as evil, try viewing it as a tool that can be used for good.

 - You feel guilty when you spend money on things for yourself.
 This is a common symptom of what’s known as the ‘broke mindset.’
 It is characterized by thinking that there’s never enough money to go around and that spending any cash on oneself is frivolous and irresponsible.
 The truth is, you deserve to treat yourself occasionally!
-Just make sure that your spending is in line with your dream financial future.
+Just make sure that your spending is in line with your dream future.

 Positive Money Mindset

-- You take responsibility for your own financial wellbeing.
+- You take responsibility for your own financial well-being.

 - You have good money mantras that you recite daily, such as “I am a Money Magnet” or “I attract Wealth and Prosperity.”
-By having positive affirmations and a mindset about money, you will surely achieve financial goals!
+By having positive affirmations and a mindset about money, you will surely achieve your financial goals!